collapsed-stacks/startups/questions/705/bizspark-approval-times.md

 - tagged: `software`, `bizspark`
 - score: 4

-<p>I was wondering if anyone had any experience of BizSpark approval times recently?
-I applied 5 working days ago and have heard nothing, despite their promise of responding within that time period.</p>
+I was wondering if anyone had any experience of BizSpark approval times recently?
+I applied 5 working days ago and have heard nothing, despite their promise of responding within that time period.

 ## Answer 709